minprog/prog-project/info/20 Requirements.md

 - Your app's UI should be sized for an iPhone or iPod touch (i.e., 320 &times; 480 points) or for an iPad (i.e., 768 &times; 1024 points).

 - Under no circumstances should we be able to cause your program to crash at runtime.
+Staff is quite good at finding "crash opportunities".

-- Your project's *Product Name* may be anything.
-Your project's *Company Identifier* should be `nl.mprog`.
+- You may select your own project and application name.

 - Your app must use Swift as the source code language.